hlwhl/webview_cef/README.md

   initCEFProcesses();
 ```
 When first time building the project, a prebuilt cef bin package (200MB, link in release) will be downloaded automatically, hence you may wait for a longer time if you are building the project for the first time.

+## macOS
+1.Download prebuilt cef bundles from [arm64](https://github.com/hlwhl/webview_cef/releases/download/prebuilt_cef_bin_mac/CEFbins-mac103.0.12-arm64.zip) or [intel](https://github.com/hlwhl/webview_cef/releases/download/prebuilt_cef_bin_mac_intel/mac103.0.12-Intel.zip) for your target machine.

+2.Unzip the archieve and put all files into macos/third/cef.

+3.Run the example app.

+[HELP WANTED!]
+Finding a more elegant way to distribue the prebuilt package.

+Notice: currently the project haven't enable multi process mode because of debug convenience.
+You may want enable multi process mode by changing the implementation and built your own helper bundle.
+(Finding a more elegant way in the future)

 # todos
 - [ ] macos support (in progress.. take a look at the macos branch)